GENDER AFFIRMATION SURGERY

 TIPS PENILE INVERSION VAGINOPLASTY

-You will eat a soft diet for the first 7 days after vaginoplasty..
+It is important for you to eat a soft diet for the first 7 days after the vaginoplasty surgery.

-You should wear it for approximately 14 days.
-Follow the advice of the medical team to avoid any discomfor
+You should wear it for 14 days.
+Follow the advice of the medical team to avoid any discomfor.

 WE SOLVE YOUR DOUBTS

-You should avoid doing physical exercises during the first month.
-Afterwards, your surgeon will tell you how and when to start doing sports.
+Avoid it during the first month.
+Your surgeon will tell you how and when to start.

 It is very important that you do not miss any of the visits after your surgery.